EricsonWillians/loja_simples/README.md

 # [LIVE DEMO](https://ericsonwillians.github.io/loja_simples/)

+#### I've added the .env file since the api base URL is there, but in a real production environment one shouldn't add the .env file to the repository

 ###### Some of the routes are in Portuguese, but the whole code in general is in English.

 ## Available Scripts